Vaihtoehtoiset kirjoitusmuodot

 - (intransitive) To take part in a race (in the sense of a contest).

-- (transitive) To compete against in such a race.
+- (transitive) To compete against in a race (contest).

-- (intransitive) To move or drive at high speed.
+- (intransitive) To move or drive at high speed; to hurry or speed.

 Esimerkit